DavJHKim/2048/README.md

 In order to run this repo, compile all .java files and start the program from main.
 Please make sure you the JDK compiler installed.

-This directory contains a skeleton for CS61B Project.
+This directory contains a skeleton for CS61B Project 0.

-Although some of what's in here might seem mysterious to you, and you are not expected to understand all of it.
-If you are curious, ask!

 ## Example GUI: